10 Most Important Google SEO Ranking Factors

 Create awesome content that your users will love.
 Then, with an equal amount of energy, optimize that content to help Google understand why your audience loves it so much.
 But always, no matter what, begin with your user in mind.

 Very importantly, be patient and do not find a way to respond to or correct any slight changes to your ranking you observe.
-If you have done your best optimization to your website, just continue to build quality content and be patient Do not expect that you will get the best results immediately for every changes or improvements that you make.
+If you have done your best optimization to your website, just continue to build quality content and be patient.
+Do not expect that you will get the best results immediately for every change or improvement that you make.

 Would you want us to help you with your website optimization?
 Just contact us and we will discuss your project to get started.